How to Save Money on Wine

 But what if I told you there are some pretty easy hacks to saving money and drinking great wine?

-Listen (well, read) closely, young grasshopper, I will show you the way.
+Read closely, thirsty grasshopper, I will show you the way.

 Those looking to pinch a penny are going to have a tough time in the world’s fashionable wine regions.